South African Grand Prix: Kyalami (1967–1985,1992–1993)

-The fast Kyalami circuit, which was built in the early 1960s, played host to its first South African Grand Prix in 1967, where privateer John Love nearly took victory but ran into fuel problems late in the race, and Mexican Pedro Rodríguez took victory.
-1968 saw Clark take victory; he broke Juan Manuel Fangio's record for most career wins and it turned out to be his last F1 victory; he was killed at a Formula 2 race at Hockenheim later that year.
-1969 saw Jackie Stewart win, and the following year 44-year-old veteran Jack Brabham won his last F1 race.
-1971 saw American Mario Andretti win his maiden Grand Prix, on debut for Ferrari.
-1974 saw American Peter Revson crash horribly at Barbeque Bend during testing for the race and slam head-on to the barriers; he later died from his injuries.
-Argentine Carlos Reutemann won for the first time at that year's event.
-1975 saw South African Jody Scheckter take victory.
-The 1977 event was the location of one of the most gruesome crashes in history, as Tom Pryce was killed when he hit and killed track marshal Frederick Jansen Van Vuuren at full speed.
-Niki Lauda won the race, but the accident sent shock waves throughout the sport.
-1978 saw Ronnie Peterson take a late victory from Patrick Depailler and Riccardo Patrese; the 1979 event was held in changeable weather conditions and was won by Canadian Gilles Villeneuve.
+The fast Kyalami circuit, built in the early 1960s, hosted its first South African Grand Prix in 1967, where privateer John Love nearly took victory but ran into fuel problems late, and Pedro Rodríguez took victory.
+1968 saw Clark take his final F1 victory, breaking Juan Manuel Fangio's record for most career wins; he was killed at a Formula 2 race at Hockenheim later that year.
+The 1969 was won by Jackie Stewart, and the following year Jack Brabham won his last F1 race.
+1971 saw Mario Andretti win in his debut for Ferrari.
+In the 1974, Peter Revson crashed during testing, slamming head-on into the barriers; he later died from his injuries.
+Carlos Reutemann won for the first time at that year's event.
+The 1975 was won by Jody Scheckter.
+The 1977, won by Niki Lauda, was the site of one of the most gruesome crashes in history, when track marshal Frederick Jansen Van Vuuren was hit at speed by Tom Pryce in an accident fatal to both men.
+The 1978 was won by Ronnie Peterson in a late victory over Patrick Depailler and Riccardo Patrese; the 1979 event, held in changeable weather conditions, was won by Gilles Villeneuve.